Quansight/Quansight-website/apps/labs/posts/nebari-typer-cli.md

     <i>Output of the nebari validate and render command</i>
 </p>

-The render command renders all of the Terraform scripts used for the actual deployment.
 These Terraform scripts are broken into stages and are stored in directory called `stages`.

 **_NOTE:_** It's not necessary to run the `validate` and `render` commands separately as both commands are run under the hood by the deploy command.

 Now we will see the output of the `nebari deploy` help command.
-The deploy command creates the provisioned resources that Nebari requires and deploys your project.
-Nebari also has a destroy command that works the same way the deploy works but instead of creating the provisioned resources it destroys it.
+The deploy command creates the necessary resources Nebari needs.
+Nebari also has a destroy command that works in a similar manner but instead of creating resources, it destroys them.
 The destroy command now requires confirmation, an important new feature.
 Previously it didn't ask for the confirmation and the cluster would start being destroyed right after executing it.

 ```bash
   `nebari deploy --help`